+CHARACTER STATS

-CHARACTER STATS Your character, in addition to the Role card itself, is basically a collection of Allies, weapons, armor, and magic items, and you have three key stats: Level, Affiliation, and Power(s).
-For instance, you might describe your character as "Level 6 Avengers-Affiliated agent, armed with Mjolnir, a Spidey Suit, accompanied by Black Widow."
+Each character, in addition to your House affiliation, is basically a collection of Allies, weapons, armor, and magic Items, and you have three key stats: Level, Role, and Proficiencies.
+For instance, you might describe your character as "a Level 8 Ravenclaw Head Boy with a Crystal Ball, Dress Robes, and accompanied by Hermione Granger."

-LEVEL: When the rules or cards refer to your Level (capitalized), they mean this number.
-You gain a level when you kill a monster, or when a card says you do.
-You can also sell Items to buy levels (see ITEMS, p.
+Level: When the rules or cards refer to your Level, capitalized, they mean the number in the space where your player standee is.
+You gain a level when you kill a monster, or when a card says that you do.
+You can also sell Items to buy levels (see Items, p.
 3).

 You lose a level when a card says you do.
-Your Level can never ao below 1.
+Your Level can never go below 1.

-AFFILIATION: Characters may be Avengers, Inhumans, or Spider-Friends.
-Each Affiliation has special abilities, shown on the card.
-You gain the abilities of an Affiliation the moment you play its card in front of you, and lose them as soon as you discard that card.
+Role: Characters may be Quidditch Captains, Head Boy/Girl, Prefect, or Inquisitorial Squad members.
+Each Role has special abilities, shown on the cards.
+You gain the abilities of a Role the moment you play its card in front of you, and lose them as soon as you discard that card.

-Some Affiliation abilities are powered by discards.
-Unless the card specifies, you may discard any of your cards, in play or in your hand, to power an Affiliation ability.
+Some Role abilities are powered by discards.
+Unless the card specifies, you may discard any card, in play or in your hand, to power a special ability.

-You can discard an Affiliation card at any

-time, even in combat: "I don't wanna be an Inhuman anymore."
-You may play a new Affiliation card at any time on your own turn, or as soon as you get it if it's not your turn.
+You can discard a Role card at any time, even in combat: "I don't wanna be a Prefect anymore."
+You may play a new Role card at any time on your own turn, or as soon as you get it if it's not your turn.

-TERM-UP: You may not have more than one Affiliation at once unless you play the Team-Up card.
-Like an Affiliation card, a Team-Up card may be played whenever it is legal to play an Affiliation, and as long as you have an Affiliation card to attach it to.
-You cannot have more than one of the same Affiliation in play at once.

-If you play Team-Up with one Affiliation, you get all the advantages of being that Affiliation (the ability to equip Affiliation-only Items. monsters with penalties against that Affiliation suffer those penalties) and none of the disadvantages (monsters do not get bonuses because of your Affiliation).
-If the Affiliation has an ability that has a cost, however, you must still pay it - you aren't that super!
+Dual Role: You may not belong to more than one Role at once unless you play the Dual Role card.
+Like a Role card, a Dual Role card may be played whenever it is legal to play a Role, and as long as you have a Role card to attach it to.
+You cannot have more than one of the same Role cards in play at once.
+If you play Dual Role with one Role, you get all the advantages of being that Role (the ability to equip Roleonly Items, monsters with penalties against that Role suffer those penalties) and none of the disadvantages (monsters do not get bonuses because of your Role).
+If the Role has an ability that has a cost, however, you must still pay it - you aren't that special!